adeweaver/docs/src/oss/langchain-rag.md

 each [ToolMessage](/oss/langchain-messages#tool-message).
 This will let us access document metadata in our application, separate from the stringified representation that is sent to the model.

-If desired, you can omit this functionality and specify the tool as a simple function.

 </Tip>

 <Tip>